-- Management determines costs for stock-based compensation using market-based valuation techniques.
+- Management determines costs for share-based compensation using market-based valuation techniques.
 The fair value of the share awards was determined at the date of grant using the Black-Scholes option pricing model.
 Assumptions were made, and judgment was used in applying the valuation model.
 The assumptions and judgments on the estimated future volatility of the Company's stock price and the expected forfeiture rate may have a very high degree of estimation uncertainty.
 Such judgments and assumptions are inherently uncertain and as such the grant date fair value estimates of stock-based compensation can be materially different from the fair values of the stock options when the stock options are exercised or expire in the future. - The Company uses significant judgment in its assessment of impairment indicators on its equityaccounted investment and its related estimate of the recoverable amount of the investment. - The Company uses significant judgment in its allocation of costs between inventory and cost of goods sold.
-The Company measures its remaining inventory at the end of each quarter and uses drones to assist in estimating quantities. - The Company uses significant judgment in recognizing and derecognizing deferred income tax assets.
-Managements performs a "more likely than not" test to see if there is a greater than 50% chance that the Company will realize its deferred income tax assets in the future. - The assessment of whether the going concern assumption is appropriate requires management to take into account all available information about the future, which is at least, but is not limited to, twelve months from the end of the reporting period.
-The Company is aware that material uncertainties related to events or conditions may cast significant doubt upon the Company's ability to continue as a going concern.
+The Company measures its remaining inventory at the end of each quarter and uses drones to assist in estimating quantities. - Estimates and judgments are inherent in the ongoing assessment of the recoverability of trade and accounts receivable and deposits.
+The Company is not able to predict changes in financial conditions of its customers and note holders and the Company's judgement related to the recoverability of trade and accounts receivable may be material. - At the end of each reporting period, the Company reviews the carrying value of its long-lived assets to determine whether there is any indication that the carrying amount is not recoverable.
+The determination of whether any such indication exists requires significant management judgement.
+If such indication exists, the recoverable amount of the asset is estimated in order to determine the extent of the impairment loss (if any).

-Notes to the Condensed Consolidated Interim Financial Statements For the three months ended March 31, 2022 and 2021 (Expressed in United States Dollars Unless Otherwise Noted)
+Notes to the Condensed Consolidated Interim Financial Statements For the three months ended March 31, 2023 and 2022 (Expressed in United States Dollars Unless Otherwise Noted) (Unaudited)